• Skip to primary navigation

 Day 9: Western Thebes; the Queen’s Temple

-For lunch, we will dine at a typically Egyptian luncheon on the terrace of an inn near Medinet Habu.
-In the afternoon we will stop to see the Ramesseum, with a massive fallen statue of Ramses.
-We will certainly make a brief photo stop at the two weather-beaten Colossi of Memnon, before returning to the ss Karim for our last afternoon tea.
+For lunch, we will dine at a typically Egyptian luncheon on the terrace of an inn near Medinet Habu Temple.
+We will also take a brief photo stop at the two weather-beaten Colossi of Memnon, before returning to the ss Karim for our last afternoon tea.

 In the late afternoon, we will drive back into Luxor to visit the Luxor Temple, a magical location as twilight turns to darkness.
 Soon well-placed lights come on, showing the walls and statues of this well-preserved temple in full relief.